bencodezen/cssdevconf2017/12 - variable-fonts-by-jason-pamental.md

 ## Presentation Notes

 - Great use of personal things in his life (i.e., his dogs) as a way to talk about typography.
 This changes things up a bit and keeps it intersting
-- Nice use of an overlay with "transparent" shapes to highlight parts to highlight on an image he wants the audience to pay attention to
+- Nice use of an overlay with "transparent" shapes to highlight parts of an image he wants the audience to pay attention to
 - Phenomenal use of animation when the typography is changed
-- Great use of overlay of a character to show contrast of a letter when changing the weight of it
+- Great use of overlay of a character to show contrast of a standard letter when changing the weight of it

 ## Resources